 start at the main ferry landing behind Centraal Station (Route 9 also starts here).
 Take the free ferry to Buiksloter weg: there are two or three boats on this route, about every 5 minutes

 The ferry crosses the IJ estuary, which was originally wider.
 Centraal Station was built in 1889 on an artificial island, between the old city and the estuary.

-on the other side, turn left as you leave the ferry, onto a cycle path.
+on the other side, turn left as soon as you leave the ferry.
 Cross a bridge for pedestrians and cyclists, into Overhoeks, a dockland redevelopment.

 This was the former Shell complex, with laboratories and chemical plants.
 The old main laboratory (A-Lab), visible from the bridge, is now used by startups and a Clink hostel.
 The former Shell offices have been rebuilt as the ADAM tower, with a revolving restaurant, hotel, clubs, and restaurants.
 The northern docklands are on former estuary floor, reclaimed around 1875 – the original sea dike is further back from the river.
 The land was reclaimed for agriculture, but it was ideal for the industrial expansion after 1890.
 A strip of dockyards, factories and chemical works developed along the northern shore.

 pass the film museum EYE.
 About 50 m after the museum building, turn right: cycle up to the apartment block with rounded corners.

 continue along the raised road, in front of the apartment blocks, parallel to the river.